dishan3x/canopeo_analytics_tool/README.md

 # Kola canopy analystics tool

-Kola is an image analystics tool developed to identify the certain crop properties.This is stand alone web application which calculates following fucntionalities.
+Kola is an image analystics tool developed to identify the certain crop properties.
+This is stand alone web application which calculates following fucntionalities.

  - Canopy cover
  - Crop Coeffecient